+Indications: • Pain near a bone associated with recent trauma

+• Obvious deformity to a bone

+Contraindications: • If it would delay transport of a critical patient and below the injured bone

+• Splinting material capable of immobilizing the joint above

+Padding material as needed

+Ice pack

-Provider level: Emergency Medical Responder (EMR) Emergency Medical Technician Paramedic Indications: Pain near a bone associated with recent traumaObvious deformity to a bone Contraindications: If it would delay transport of a critical patient Equipment: Splinting material capable of immobilizing the joint above and below the injured bone Padding material as needed Ice pack Procedure: Check for distal PMS Apply gentle tension realign bone into gross anatomical position prior to applying splinting material unless this causes severe discomfort.
-If the fracture cannot be reduced secondary to severe discomfort and remains in a position incompatible with transport, upgrade to ALS, consider rendezvous and delay further manipulation of fracture until procedural sedation.
-Manually immobilize fracture until arrival of ALS.
-Apply the appropriately sized splint and pad as needed Reassess the distal PMS after splint is secured (if absent, expedite transport) Apply cold pack(s) as needed Splint hands and feet in a position of function
+Procedure: 1.
+Check for distal PMS

+2. Apply gentle tension realign bone into gross anatomical position prior to applying splinting material unless this causes severe discomfort

+- If the fracture cannot be reduced secondary to severe discomfort or remains in a position incompatible with transport, upgrade to ALS, consider rendezvous and delay further manipulation of fracture until procedural sedation.
+After realignment, if no pulse, note the time and provide rapid transport - Manually immobilize fracture until arrival of ALS - 3.
+Apply the appropriately sized splint and pad as needed - 4.
+Reassess the distal PMS after splint is secured (if absent, expedite transport) - Apply cold pack(s) as needed - Splint hands and feet in a position of function